 What else do you need to know?

-Umbrella strollers are lightweight, easy-to-transport strollers, but their major setback is that they can’t always be used from birth.
+Umbrella strollers are lightweight, easy-to-transport strollers, but their major setback is that, very much like jogging strollers, they can’t always be used from birth.
 This is because many umbrella strollers lack the insulation and anti-shock mechanisms which protect tiny babies from impact (older babies aren’t as susceptible).

 Also, heavier babies don’t need heavy strollers in order for the stroller not to tip over whenever it’s touched.
 Tiny babies don’t weigh enough to hold an umbrella stroller that wasn’t built for them.